 This profile is part of a paid investor education campaign.*

 Newrange Gold Corp.
-(TSXV:NRG, OTC Pink:NRGOF) is a Vancouver, Canada based mineral exploration and development company focused on the acquisition and development of mineral properties with near term resource and mine development potential in highly favorable jurisdictions throughout North and South America.
-In January 2014, Newrange Gold joined a select group of junior explorers that meet the stringent investment criteria of the International Finance Corporation / World Bank Group.
+(TSXV:NRG, OTCQB:NRGOF, Frankfurt:X6C) is a mineral exploration and development company based in Vancouver, British Columbia, Canada.
+The company is focused on the acquisition and development of mineral properties with near term resource and mine development potential in highly favorable jurisdictions.

-- Growing portfolio of North and South American gold, silver and copper properties
+- Growing portfolio of gold, silver and copper properties.

 Newrange Gold Pamlico Gold Project

-The Pamlico gold project is located 12 miles southeast of Hawthorne, Nevada in the Walker Lane gold trend—one of Nevada’s largest and most productive gold regions.
-The property consists of 116 unpatented lode mining claims which include the historic Pamlico group of underground mines as well as the surrounding Good Hope, Central, Gold Bar and Sunset mines.
-Newrange Gold has the option to purchase a 100-percent interest in the property.
+The Pamlico gold project is located 12 miles southeast of Hawthorne, Nevada in the Walker Lane gold trend, one of Nevada’s largest and most productive gold regions.
+The property covers 1,670 hectares and includes a number of historic past-producing mines.

 Note: Intercepts are average of all samples in drilled intercept length with no grade capping applied.
 All intercepts are drilled length.
 True widths are unknown.